 The third quarter began with something of an ultimate NFT going under the hammer; Tim Berners-Lee’s source code for the World Wide Web.
-In an auction organised by Sotheby’s, the NFT sold for over $5m which Berners-Lee, in typical generous fashion, had already pledged to a range of charities; but this was far from the only major NFT news of the quarter.
+In an auction organised by Sotheby’s of London, the NFT sold for over $5m which Berners-Lee, in typical generous fashion, had already pledged to a range of charities; but this was far from the only major NFT news of the quarter.

 NFT art news includes more problem fakes, and tradition meeting the blockchain

 It was unlikely that traditional art would stay out of the NFT market for very long, and the British Museum has made one of the early entries to the market creating a range of digital Hokusai postcards based on the great artist’s woodblock art prints.
 Not all NFTs have to be one-off unique pieces; creators will often mint NFTs as a limited edition in much the same way that traditional artforms use limited edition prints.

 As Hokusai was not a digital artist, creating a one-off NFT of something like The Great Wave would be somewhat meaningless, however over summer the Whitworth Art Gallery in the UK found an interesting angle on this by producing a multispectral imaging analysis image of William Blake’s The Ancient of Days.
 This created an original digital image which could have been sold as a one-off, thought the gallery chose to run with a limited edition; but it will be interesting to see if other galleries follow suit.